-Lew Halin was young, Jewish American in Philadelphia during the war, and he recalls the many different ways the war affected his life.
+Lew Halin was a young, Jewish-American in Philadelphia during the war, and he recalls the many different ways the war affected his life.
 Lew contributed to the war effort by collecting fat and buying war bonds.
 He describes his encounters with the realities of the war through interactions with German POWs and his experiences on the Atlantic City boardwalk.

 Uncle Charles and the Draft